 Knowing how to deal with a father with narcissistic personality disorder (NPD) can help you to avoid feelings of inadequacy that often result from this type of relationship.
-Here, we’ll clearly define narcissism, review the most common traits of those with NPD, discuss the effects that a father with NPD can have on his children, and offer tips about how to navigate and cope with the relationship in the long-term.
+Here, we’ll clearly define narcissism, review the most common traits of those with NPD, discuss the effects that a narcissistic parent can have on his children, and offer tips about how to navigate and cope with the relationship in the long-term.

 Characteristics of a Father with Narcissistic Personality Disorder

 The term narcissism or narcissist is thrown around pretty frequently these days.
-The truth is, most of us exhibit at least one (or sometimes more) of the common traits associated with narcissistic personality disorder, but that doesn’t mean we’re all living with NPD.
+The truth is, most of us exhibit at least one (or sometimes more) of the common traits associated with narcissistic personality disorder , but that doesn’t mean we’re all living with NPD.
+Understanding the narcissistic father traits can help you navigate this narcissistic parenting dynamic.

 While it’s not uncommon for people to use the term “narcissist” in an argument, it really isn’t a term that should be used lightly.
-If you’re searching for tips on how to deal with a father with narcissistic personality disorder, then first be sure that your diagnosis is valid.There’s an integral difference between someone who suffers from NPD and someone who simply has extra high self-regard.
+If you’re searching for tips on how to deal with a father with narcissistic personality disorder, then first be sure that your diagnosis is valid.There’s an integral difference between someone who suffers from NPD and someone who simply has an inflated sense of self-regard.

 Signs of a father with narcissistic personality disorder